Axe Head Prayer • Have you lost your edge?

 When chronic illness crashes into our lives, ways of serving that once brought us joy or to which we felt called can suddenly be swallowed by grief, pain, fear, isolation, exhaustion, or depression.

-Losing our “edge” – our ability to love and serve in familiar and fulfilling ways – can be almost as disorienting as illness itself and sometimes more discouraging.
+Losing our “edge” – our ability to love and serve in familiar and fulfilling ways – can be almost as disorienting and sometimes more discouraging than the illness itself.

 That’s why we need the community of others.

-In 2 Kings 1-2, the “company of the prophets” met with Elisha and suggested they build a place where there was enough space for all of them to live together.
+In 2 Kings 1-2, the “company of the prophets” met with Elisha and suggested they build a place with enough space for all of them to live together.
 They needed more space for their growing community.
 This is where I found myself before I was sidelined by illness.
-I was serving in ways I knew God had called me.
-Ways that brought me joy, pulled me out of myself, and grew my faith.
-Our community was growing and we needed more space.
+I was serving in ways I knew God had called me – ways that brought me joy, pulled me out of myself, and grew my faith.
+Our community was growing, and we needed more space.

-2 Kings 6:5b were the words I needed to learn, “… it was borrowed,” but they didn’t come easily.
+The words I needed to learn were “… it was borrowed” (2 Kings 6:5b), but they didn’t come easily.
 It took many months to open my hands and speak those words honestly to God.

 “What do you have that you did not receive?”
-Paul asked 1 Corinthians 4:7.
+Paul asks in 1 Corinthians 4:7.

 He answers that question in Romans 11:36, “For from him and through him and to him are all things.”

-Everything we have – every gift, skill, talent, insight, passion, interest, drop of love, and scrap of energy – is given to us by God, from Him, in Him, through Him, by Him, for Him, and because of Him.
+Everything we have – every gift, skill, talent, insight, passion, interest, drop of love, and scrap of energy – is given to us by God, from Him, in Him, through Him, for Him, because of Him, and for His glory.

 WHEN MY AXE HEAD FLEW OFF